What are the Physical Constants?

 On this page, we give an overview of all physical constants (for non-physicists) with a focus on the fundamental physical constants.

 TIP: Physical constants work just like mathematic constants.
-They are not variables; they are constants.
-They are not relative; they are constant.
-They do not change (in their respective dimensions).
+They are (generally speaking) not variables; they are constants.
+They are not relative to a frame of reference within a system (such as the universe); they are constant in all frames [this being only literally true for dimensionless constants].
+The bottomline being: the constants do not change (in their respective dimensions).
 Constants are impressive and important, because almost everything in the universe is relative and dependent on frame of reference.

 Where Do Constants Come From?